KridtinC/K8s-demo-microservice/README.md

 ## Howto
 Run this command
+'''
-> kubectl create -f kube.yml
+kubectl create -f kube.yml
+'''
-to deploy application into nodes
+to deploy application into nodes.